files-community/Website/src/routes/blog/posts/announcing-files-v2-5-10/+page.md

 Submitting feedback from the About page will automatically fill out the version information on the GitHub issue.

-### [Separated the archive options in the right click menu]
+### [Separated the archive options in the right-click menu]

 The menu items for compressing and extracting files has been separated into two separate menus.
 Previously the items were grouped together under "Archive".

 ### [Added an option to hide the Send To menu]

-Users looking to customize the right click menu can now hide the Send To menu.
+Users looking to customize the right-click menu can now hide the Send To menu.

 ## Bug Fixes